sa05169/Probability-Project/README.md

 ### Task3

-* Simulates a two-dimensional random walk with discrete step-size {0, 0.5, 1} and discrete orientation {North, South, East, West}.
+* Simulates a two-dimensional random walk with discrete step-size {0, 0.5, 1} and discrete orientation {North, South, East, West} inside a circle.

 ### Task4